Licensed contractors face disciplinary action by the Nevada State Contractors Board (NSCB) for such offenses as:

 NSCB administrative hearings resemble a trial:

-Prior to the hearing, the contractor and NSCB can engage in trial-prep-like activities such as deposing witnesses and issuing subpoenas.
-Contractors may bring an attorney to the hearing to represent them.
-And the hearing itself consists of presenting evidence, calling witnesses, and cross-examining witnesses.
+Prior to the hearing, you and NSCB can engage in trial-prep-like activities such as deposing witnesses and issuing subpoenas.
+You may bring an attorney to the hearing to represent you.
+The hearing itself consists of

 At the end of the hearing, the NSCB will make a decision.
-If the NSCB finds the contractor committed a violation, it may impose any of the following disciplinary actions:
+If the NSCB finds you committed a violation, it may impose any of the following disciplinary actions:

-- a reprimand with or without an increase in the amount of the contractor’s surety bond or cash deposit,
+- a reprimand with or without an increase in the amount of your surety bond or cash deposit,

 - fines of up to $10,000,